vjelic/TheRock-glog-fork/external-builds/pytorch/README.md

 # Build ROCM PyTorch

-## Build Pytorch, Pytorch vision and pytorch audio on Linux
+## Build PyTorch, PyTorch vision and PyTorch audio on Linux

 - cd external-builds/pytorch
 - ./checkout_and_build_all.sh

-## Build pytorch on Windows or on old way in Linux
+## Build PyTorch on Windows or on old way in Linux

 There is nothing special about this build procedure except that it is meant to run as part of the ROCM CI and development flow and leaves less room for